madworx/blueprint-terraform-gpg/README.md

 # Blueprint: git + Terraform + GPG (Yubikey)

-_Creating reproducable and tracable infrastructure with git, Terraform, with encrypted secrets secured with Yubikey.
+_Creating reproducible and traceable infrastructure with git, Terraform, with encrypted secrets secured with Yubikey.
 (Persisting Terraform state into Amazon S3 + DynamoDB)_

 ## Table of contents